aherne/c-data-structures-api/README.md

 Supported abstract & applied components and their corresponding classes:
 - **List**: defines signatures for list abstract data structure
 	- **ArrayList**: implements a list of dynamic array type (akin STL std::vector)
-	- **LinkedList**: implements a list of singly linked type (akin STL std::forward_list @ C++11, but keeping a pointer to tail, making insertions on bottom as fast as on top)
+	- **LinkedList**: implements a list of singly linked type (akin STL std::forward_list @ C++11, but maintaining a pointer to tail, making insertions on bottom as fast as on top)
 	- **DoublyLinkedList**: implements a list of doubly linked type (akin STL std::list)
 - **Map**: defines signatures for map abstract data structure
 	- **HashMap**: implements a map on top of a **HashTable** (akin std::unordered_map @ C++11)